import-js/eslint-plugin-import/docs/rules/no-relative-packages.md

  *  in my-project/packages/foo.js
  */

-import bar from 'bar'; // Import sibling package using package name
+import bar from 'bar' // Import sibling package using package name

 /**
  *  in my-project/entry.js
  */

-import bar from 'bar'; // Import sibling package using package name
+import bar from 'bar' // Import sibling package using package name
 ```